drivetribe/react-performance/README.md

 } from '@drivetribe/react-performance';
 ```

 NOTE: In a production environment, `ReactPerformance` disables itself.
+When using React Native, it will only work once the Remote JS Debug has been activated.

 ### Measure